Viktor Chernomyrdin: Soviet political and government career

-In 1982, he was appointed deputy Minister of the natural gas industries of the Soviet Union.
+In 1982, he was appointed deputy minister of the natural gas industries of the Soviet Union.
 Concurrently, beginning from 1983, he directed Glavtyumengazprom, an industry association for natural gas resource development in Tyumen Oblast.
-During 1985–1989 he was the minister of gas industries.
+In 1985, Soviet leader Mikhail Gorbachev had him appointed to serve as minister of the natural gas industry, a role he held until 1989.

 Founder of Gazprom

 In August 1989, under the leadership of Chernomyrdin, the Ministry of Gas Industry was transformed into the State Gas Concern, Gazprom, which became the country's first state-corporate enterprise.
 Chernomyrdin was elected its first chairman.
 The company was still controlled by the state, but now the control was exercised through shares of stock, 100% of which were owned by the state.

+Chernomyrdin unsuccessfully ran in the 1990 Russian Supreme Soviet election.

 When the Soviet Union dissolved in late 1991, assets of the former Soviet state in the gas sector were transferred to newly created national companies such as Ukrgazprom and Turkmengazprom.
 Gazprom kept assets located in the territory of Russia, and was able to secure a monopoly in the gas sector.

-Gazprom's political influence increased markedly after Russian President Boris Yeltsin appointed the company's chairman Chernomyrdin as his Prime Minister in 1992.
+Gazprom's political influence increased markedly after Russian president Boris Yeltsin appointed the company's chairman Chernomyrdin as his prime minister in 1992.
 Rem Viakhirev took Chernomyrdin's place as chairman both of the board of directors and of the managing committee.
 Gazprom was one of the backbones of the country's economy in 1990s, though the company underperformed during that decade.
 In the 2000s, however, Gazprom became the largest extractor of natural gas in the world and the largest Russian company.

+Deputy prime minister of Russia

+In May 1992, President Boris Yeltsin appointed Chernomyrdin as deputy prime minister in charge of fuel and energy.
+Chernomyrdin began his role in June, serving in the Cabinet of Boris Yeltsin and Yegor Gaidar, serving under acting prime minister Yegor Gaidar.
+Chernomyrdin's appointment came at the behest of the Civic Union political union.

+Chernomyrdin's loyalty to the industrial lobby persisted.